hectormiranda8/stock_bot/ReadME.md

 This stock bot is used to track whether or not an item is in stock.
 The items are taken from the text files which contains the links of each corresponding item.
-Newegg and BestBuy may occasionally remove the item and add it back to prevent bots such as this one from tracking such item.
+Newegg may occasionally remove the item and add it back to prevent bots such as this one from tracking such item.
 Just keep an eye out and update the link for such item.

 * src folder
-    * For now it only contains the main.py which has all the source code for the bot to run. "_Why are the newegg links being opened on firefox and the bestbuy ones on chrome?_" Because firefox is being a little baby with bestbuy, it gives login problems sometimes so might as well directly launch it on a browser it works on.
+    * For now it only contains the main.py which has all the source code for the bot to run.

 * urls folder
-    * As you can guess.. this is the url folder and the corresponding text files for the items in each website.
-Notice that there are two different ones for newegg, that's because the tracking method for an item that's sold in a single unit is different from the tracking method that's used for an item that's sold in a combo.
+    * As you can guess.. this is the url folder and the corresponding text files for the items in Newegg.
+Notice that there are two different ones for Newegg, that's because the tracking method for an item that's sold in a single unit is different from the tracking method that's used for an item that's sold in a combo.
 As long as you put the _urls_ in the right place, the bot shouldn't have a